 There are many misconceptions floating around out there about what home builders actually do.
-If you’re thinking about building a new home, it helps to get a firm grasp on what these professionals actually do for their clients.
+If you’re thinking about building a new custom home, it helps to get a firm grasp on what these professionals actually do for their clients.
 Although the name implies that they physically build new homes with their two hands, the truth is a bit more complicated than that.
 You can learn more about what house builders do by reading on below.

 House Builders: Jacks of All Trades